 There are two types of ceremony:

-- Group Citizenship Ceremony (fee included in the cost of your application to the Home Office) - this ceremony lasts between 45 to 60 minutes.
-The ceremony is conducted by a Deputy Registrar and Civic dignitaries give speeches of welcome on behalf of the Queen and the local communities.
-The ceremonies are held regularly in West Bridgford, Newark, Mansfield and Worksop.
+- Group ceremony - this lasts between 45 to 60 minutes; it is conducted by a Deputy Registrar; and civic dignitaries give speeches of welcome on behalf of the Queen and the local communities.
+These ceremonies are held regularly in West Bridgford, Newark, Mansfield and Worksop.
 Groups range in size from 15 to 30 people

 View the guide to your citizenship ceremony [PDF].